 - Attend family therapy sessions to address relationship damage and develop healthy communication patterns.

 Remember that recovery isn’t linear, and relapses don’t have to mean failure.
 Take care of your own mental health through support groups designed for families affected by substance abuse.
 Your understanding and patience can provide the foundation your loved one needs to rebuild their life.
+For families in the Phoenix metro area looking for the right next step, our intensive outpatient program in Scottsdale pairs clinical care with the kind of structured peer support that protects against the high relapse rates meth recovery is known for.

 Frequently Asked Questions About Methamphetamine Addiction